davisjam/davisjam.github.io/auto-publications.md

 ## arXiv papers

+1. *Analysis of Failures and Risks in Deep Learning Model Converters: A Case Study in the ONNX Ecosystem*.
+ Jajal, Jiang, Tewari, Woo, Lu, Thiruvathukal, and **Davis**.
+ arXiv 2023.
+ <a href="https://arxiv.org/abs/2303.17708"><i class="fas fa-file-pdf"></i></a>
-1. *Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision*.
+2. *Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision*.
  Jiang, Banna, Vivek, Goel, Synovic, Thiruvathukal, and **Davis**.
  arXiv 2023.
  <a href="https://arxiv.org/abs/2303.07476"><i class="fas fa-file-pdf"></i></a>
-2. *An Experience Report on Machine Learning Reproducibility: Guidance for Practitioners and TensorFlow Model Garden Contributors*.
+3. *An Experience Report on Machine Learning Reproducibility: Guidance for Practitioners and TensorFlow Model Garden Contributors*.
  Banna, Chinnakotla, Yan, Vegesana, Vivek, Krishnappa, Jiang, Lu, Thiruvathukal, and **Davis**.
  arXiv 2021.
  <a href="https://arxiv.org/abs/2107.00821"><i class="fas fa-file-pdf"></i></a>